 Treasured as an Ayurvedic “cleansing” herb and discovered by the Ayurvedic tradition thousands of years ago, fenugreek is another popular Ayurvedic cornerstone.

-A time-honored herb used for thousands of years, frankincense is an important Ayurvedic botanical that can generally help support a healthy immune system and support a healthy response to inflammation.
+A time-honored herb used for thousands of years, frankincense is an important Ayurvedic botanical.

-Bacopa is a staple of traditional Ayurveda, where it’s believed to bring balance to the mind.
-It’s one of the main components of brahmi oil, a concoction of bacopa, gotu kola and sesame oil that’s traditionally applied to the crown of the head to support meditation and prayer.
+Bacopa is a staple of traditional Ayurveda.
+It’s one of the main components of brahmi oil, a concoction of bacopa, gotu kola and sesame oil that’s traditionally applied to the crown of the head during meditation and prayer.

 A time-honored “attentiveness” Ayurvedic herb, rosemary is amazing.
 A side perk?
 It’s easy to grow.